Return

 Description

-This article from Abide University makes the argument for sharing the work of pastoral care among professional clergy and lay leaders in a congregation.
-Written with the perspective that lay leaders should participate in pastoral ministry both to avoid clergy burnout and also to build a more deeply connected community, this article reviews why the Bible calls for every-member ministry, approaches to select and train lay care ministers, and how to supervise, celebrate, and sustain the ministry.
+This article from Abide University argues for sharing pastoral care work among professional clergy and lay leaders in a congregation.
+Written from the perspective that lay leaders should participate in pastoral ministry to avoid clergy burnout and to build a deeply connected community, this article reviews why the Bible calls for every-member ministry approaches to selecting and training lay care ministers, and how to supervise, celebrate, and sustain the ministry.

 Features